 3. Building Code Coverage

-If your older home requires repairs or renovations, building code coverage can be crucial.
-This coverage helps cover the additional expenses of bringing your home up to current building codes and regulations, which can be costly when working with older structures.
+Building code coverage helps cover the additional expenses of bringing your home up to current building codes and regulations, which can be costly when working with older structures.

-Insuring an older home in Texas requires careful consideration of the unique risks and features of these properties.
-While it may be more challenging to find affordable homeowners insurance for older homes, there are specialized policies available that offer coverage tailored to their needs.
-One common type of insurance policy for older homes is the HO8 policy, which provides coverage for specific perils.
-Although it may not offer replacement cost coverage, this option can still protect your home from common risks.
+Insuring an older home in Texas requires careful consideration of these properties’ unique risks and features.
+While it may be more challenging to find affordable homeowners insurance for older homes, specialized policies offer coverage tailored to their needs.
+One common insurance policy for older homes is the HO8 policy, which covers specific perils.
+Although it may not offer replacement cost coverage, this option can protect your home from common risks.